In2Sec/DiveFuzz/README.md

 # DiveFuzz

 DiveFuzz is a diversified instruction generation approach designed specifically for RISC-V CPUs.
 Its core idea is to drive testing through dynamically diversified instruction write-back values, enabling effective exploration of CPU states.
 More details can be found in the [paper](https://dl.acm.org/doi/10.1145/3719027.3765167).
-In addition, the project is under active development, with new extensions and features continuously being integrated.
+In addition, the project is under active development and will continue to incorporate new extensions and features beyond those described in the paper.

 ## Get Start